JB395/Qtum-Block-Ripper/README.md

 A simple program to extract parameters from Qtum blocks.

 A program to walk the Qtum blockchain and extract the Bits value, which sets the target for the SHA-256 hash on the next block.
 The ripper uses qtum-cli to query a running qtumd server applicaion to grab the block number and Bits for each block.
-Run from teh same directory as qtum-cli.
+Run from the same directory as qtum-cli.

 Sample printed output starting with block 37000 for 10 blocks: